Cockpit Design & Layout

 Nissan Ariya with a floating center console

-This design gives only a storage area and an armrest.
-It is not connected to the dashboard and offers open space between the driver and the front passenger.
-This design is typical for vans, but you can also find it in regular evs.
+This design offers only a storage area and an armrest, without being connected to the dashboard.
+It provides open space between the driver and the front passenger, typical for vans but also found in some regular EVs.

 Hyundai Ioniq 5 storage and armrest only center console